datanucleus/docs-datanucleus/src/site/markdown/documentation/problem_reporting.md

 5. Start a thread on the [Forum](http://forum.datanucleus.org).
 If doing this then seriously consider posting a simple concise testcase (see below) that gives people something that reproduces your problem.
 6. If there is nothing obvious incorrect in your situation and it happens in a released version of DataNucleus then you can raise an issue in
 [JIRA](http://issues.datanucleus.org).
-You should then create a testcase and attach it to the JIRA issue (using "Attach File" on the issue) - see below. __Bugs can only be raised against RELEASED versions of DataNucleus.__ If you encounter a bug that only appears in
+You should then create a minimized testcase and attach it to the JIRA issue (using "Attach File" on the issue) - see below. __Bugs can only be raised against RELEASED versions of DataNucleus.__ If you encounter a bug that only appears in
 GitHub latest then you should either report it against a JIRA issue related to that item in the current work-in-progress release, or otherwise report it to developers.
 This is since something can hardly be a bug if it hasn't been released yet. __Please don't take the attitude that this